 With an effective focal length range of 27-183mm, a constant aperture of f/4, internal focusing and zooming, and a weight of just 460g, the Fujifilm Fujinon XF 18-120mm F4 LM PZ WR makes a very appealing lens for run-and-gun video.

 Some Fujifilm fans may miss the aperture ring, but the lens is less likely to be moved if the aperture is adjusted via a dial on the camera.
+The focusing is also quiet and smooth while the image quality is excellent.

 - Wide focal length range